Rethinking Visual Autoregressive Sampling with Information-Grounding Guidance

 \textbf{FID vs. IS.} Figure~\ref{fig:metric-analysis} (right) depicts the trade-off between sample diversity (IS) and fidelity (FID) of our method compared to \textsc{CFG}.
 As IS increases, both methods initially achieve lower FID, but beyond IS of $\approx 320$, further increases in diversity come at the cost of worsening fidelity, suggesting a natural limit to the achievable balance.
 Notably, within the proximity of the optimal trade-off, our method consistently outperforms \textsc{CFG}.
 Overall, the curve underscores that our method provides a slightly more favourable balance between diversity and realism.
 As suggested in Table~\ref{tab:swar-cond-imgen}, we expect this advantage to increase with model scale.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-\textbf{Mixed guidance schemes.} Following the success of mixing \textsc{CFG} and $\methodname$ in text-to-image generation, we wanted to investigate its effect on other evaluation metrics.
-In our experiment, we used an equal guidance weight of $0.75$ for both the $\textsc{CFG}$ and $\methodname$ components (Equation~\ref{eq:cfg-igg}).
+\textbf{Mixed guidance schemes.} We investigated the potential of mixing (vanilla) \textsc{CFG} and $\methodname$.
+In this experiment, we fixed an equal guidance weight $w$ of $0.75$ for both the $\textsc{CFG}$ and $\methodname$ components.
 Although the resulting model was able to improve upon evenness and divergence, it fell short in terms of FID.
 This discrepancy emphasises the importance of achieving an equilibrium between evenness and divergence as opposed to arbitrarily improving them independently, as revealed in Section~\ref{subsec:metric-analysis}.
 It also, once again, calls for further investigation on the reason why mixing guidance schemes works so well in diffusion modelling.

 \textbf{Fixed guidance schedule.} To assess the importance of choosing the right guidance schedule, we replaced the default schedule in \cite{tian_visual_2024} with a fixed schedule.
 Specifically, we set the guidance scale $\gamma_k$ at every scale level to $1.85$.
 This change turns out to be detrimental to the model's performance, with a worse FID, evenness, and divergence compared to the vanilla implementation.
 This result is a testament to the major role that the ratio-based guidance schedule plays in the efficacy of $\methodname$ and, quite likely, also \textsc{CFG}.